acrois/jfrog-documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 ### Noteworthy Details

 * **Artifactory Version Support:** The Artifactory Transfer solution is supported for any version of Artifactory 7.x and Artifactory version 6.23.21 and above.
 If your current Artifactory version is not of compatible version, please consider upgrading the Artifactory instance.
 * **Supported OS Platforms:** The transfer tool can help transfer the files and configuration from operating systems of all types, including Windows and Container environments.
+* **Persistence to Resume Transfer:** If running within a container, ensure that the location found in the `$JFROG_CLI_HOME_DIR` environmental variable is persisted.
+By default it is set to `~/.jfrog/`.
+    * If your container is deleted, and you do not have a persistent volume, then all data transfer progress will be lost and you will be forced to start the data transfer from the beginning.
+    * There is absolutely no risk of data loss in Artifactory.
+If you do not persist the transfer directory and have to restart the data transfer, it is okay.
+In this case, your trash can *may* grow with as much data as you transferred before the loss of the CLI data.
+    * Consider running the CLI with shared volume mounts from the source Artifactory and a persistent volume to the CLI directory in a completely separate container.
+    * If running multiple CLI instances, give each instance an isolated CLI directory.

 ### Limitations